ljpatrick/marxpaint/magic/docs/en/README.txt

-             When compiling and installing a plugin, the "tp-magic-config" command-line tool should be used to determine where such data should be placed for the installed version of Tux Paint to find them.
+             When compiling and installing a plugin, the "tp-magic-config" command-line tool should be used to determine where such data should be placed for the installed version of Marx Paint to find them.
 (See "Installing," below.)

-             Note: If your plugin is installed locally (e.g., in your "~/.tuxpaint/plugins/" directory), rather than globally
+             Note: If your plugin is installed locally (e.g., in your "~/.marxpaint/plugins/" directory), rather than globally
              (system-wide), the "data_directory" value will be different.
-             (e.g., "/home/username/.tuxpaint/plugins/data/").
+             (e.g., "/home/username/.marxpaint/plugins/data/").

-    Tux Paint System Calls
+    Marx Paint System Calls

            * void update_progress_bar(void)
-             Asks Tux Paint to animate and draw one frame of its progress bar (at the bottom of the screen).
-Useful for routines that may take a long time, to provide feedback to the user that Tux Paint has not crashed or frozen.
+             Asks Marx Paint to animate and draw one frame of its progress bar (at the bottom of the screen).
+Useful for routines that may take a long time, to provide feedback to the user that Marx Paint has not crashed or frozen.

            * void playsound(Mix_Chunk * snd, int pan, int dist)